 The Global Village program ordinarily occurs for five weeks in Bethlehem, with students participating in an entrepreneurship and leadership program.
-In 2020, the Village moved online, with five Dortmund students participating.
+In 2020, the Village moved online, with six Dortmund students participating.
 These students will hopefully join the in-person Village in June 2021 in Bethlehem.

 Laura Hope, the study and internships abroad coordinator for outbound students in TU Dortmund University’s International Office, said that students have enjoyed the Global Village program.
 She added that they aren’t necessarily students who would have wanted to study abroad for a full semester in the United States due to the expenses; education in Germany is less expensive than in the U.S.

 “We’ve seemed to see that the students who apply are the ones who have heard from someone else how life changing the program was.
 Every single time a student has participated in Global Village, they have echoed this, which I find to be funny since it is only five weeks long,” Hope said.

 From the Lehigh side, students have been able to study abroad at TU Dortmund and work in Dortmund’s Ruhr metropolitan area through the Iacocca International Internship program.

 A New Partnership in Entrepreneurship Education

 Another aspect of the Dortmund-Lehigh partnership is the University Alliance Ruhr and by extension, the Ruhr Fellowship and Transatlantic Ruhr Fellowship programs.
 The latter took place from August 3-21 this year.